S1mon009/Minimalist-portfolio/content/projects/streamflow.md

 Key features include:

-- **Dual interfaces**: Choose between a lightweight CLI or a modern GUI based on Flet.
+- **Tripple interfaces**: Choose between a lightweight CLI, modern GUI based on Flet or API.
 - **Flexible downloads**: Support for downloading single videos or entire playlists.
 - **Resolution control**: Select specific resolutions or let the tool automatically choose the best available quality.

-Designed with simplicity and efficiency in mind, YouTube-downloader streamlines the process of fetching and saving YouTube content, making it accessible for both casual users and developers.
+Designed with simplicity and efficiency in mind, StreamFlow streamlines the process of fetching and saving content, making it accessible for both casual users and developers.

-### How YouTube-downloader Helps You
+### How StreamFlow Helps You:

-YouTube-downloader empowers you to:
+StreamFlow empowers you to:

-- **Download YouTube videos and playlists** with ease.
+- **Download videos and playlists** with ease.
-- **Choose your preferred interface** (CLI or GUI).
+- **Choose your preferred interface** (CLI, GUI or API).
 - **Control video resolution** for optimal quality.